 The Old Town

-During WWII ninety percent of Nuremberg was destroyed in one hour.
+During WWII, ninety percent of Nuremberg was destroyed in one hour.
 The building above is one of the most prominent examples of the reconstruction.
-The lower part of the building showing the exposed bricks from the original building, and the top part being the newer construction.
+The lower part of the building shows the exposed bricks from the original building, and the top part is the newer construction.

-Looking at the rest of the Old Town the reconstruction it’ not that obvious, because the city really tried to preserve all they could and used original old maps and property lines during this 38-year endeavor.
+Looking at the rest of the Old Town, the reconstruction is not that obvious because the city tried to preserve all they could and used original old maps and property lines during this 38-year endeavor.

 Hospice of the Holy Spirit

 The hospice (Heilig-Geist-Spital) was built in the years 1332 to 1339.
-Observing it an early morning from the Museum Bridge was one of the most memorable experiences from our visit to Nuremberg.
+Observing it an early morning from the Museum Bridge was one of the most memorable experiences of our visit to Nuremberg.

 Nazi Party Rally Grounds

 The Hall of Honor (Ehrenhalle) in Nuremberg has been a symbol of the Nazi Party in Nuremberg for years.
 However, it was built and inaugurated before the Hitler era.
-Originally, the hall was to be a memorial site for soldiers from Nuremberg who were fallen during World War I.
+Initially, the hall was to be a memorial site for soldiers from Nuremberg who had died during World War I.

-When I entered this area I could not believe this welcoming and historic city it’s the same city that also has to carry this embarrassing past.
+When I entered this area, I could not believe this welcoming and historical city is the same city that also carries this embarrassing past.

-The Zeppelinfeld, which seated 200,000 Nazi followers at a time has more the appearance of a dog park today, making us think nothing lasts forever and everything is transient.
+The Zeppelinfeld, which seated 200,000 Nazi followers at a time, has more the appearance of a dog park today, making us ponder that nothing lasts forever and everything is transient.